Funds

 The Richard Zana Memorial Scholarship Fund was created by the family and former students of Richard Zana, the former director of music at Ambridge High School.
 Mr. Zana died in 2008.
 The award is given to any Beaver County High School student who has excelled in music.

-The Philip H. Inman Excellence in Choral Conducting Arts Scholarship Fund was established in 2010 by the Beaver Valley Choral Society in recognition of Mr. Philip H. Inman, the director of the choral society.
+The Philip H. Inman Excellence in Choral Conducting Arts and Scholarship Fund was established in 2010 by the Beaver Valley Choral Society in recognition of Mr. Philip H. Inman, Artistic Director Emeritus of the Choral Society.
 Mr. Inman is a former music educator at Rochester High School.
-Scholarships are awarded to those Beaver County area students pursuing conducting education, or music performance at the following schools, Geneva College, Grove City College, Westminster College, Duquesne University or Carnegie Mellon University.
+Currently, Mr. Raymond Rotuna is the Artistic Director and Sharon Burchell is the Assistant Artistic Director of the Choral Society.
+Scholarships are awarded to those Beaver County students pursuing conducting education, or music performance at the following schools: Carnegie Mellon University, Duquesne University, Geneva College, Grove City College, or Westminster College.

 The Dr. Nick Trombetta Scholarship Fund was established in 2010 by the National Network of Digital Schools in honor of Nick Trombetta, Ed.D.
 Dr. Tombetta is a pioneer in developing cyber school education and the CEO of The Pennsylvania Cyber Charter School.
 This scholarship is awarded to a graduate of the Lincoln Park Performing Arts Charter School.